 Harold & Belles Restaurant

-You’re pretty much always guaranteed to encounter a line of customers at Undergrind Cafe, eagerly waiting on coffee and tea drinks like the Tiger Island Latte with chocolate, coconut, and chai, and all-day breakfast items like the Break of Day Burrito, with your choice of bacon, sausage, or soyrizo, scrambled eggs, hash browns, fresh jalapenos, sharp cheddar, and green onions (salsa on the side).
-And for those who prefer a pressed juice to begin their days, Undergrind Cafe has 12 varieties, ranging from the sweet smoothie-like #1 with almond milk, sea salt, vanilla, dates, and cinnamon, to the energy-boosting #4 with spinach, kale, kiwi, broccoli, green apple, cucumber, and celery.
+You’re pretty much guaranteed to encounter a line of customers at Undergrind Cafe, eagerly waiting on coffee and tea drinks like the Tiger Island Latte with chocolate, coconut, and chai, and all-day breakfast items like the Break of Day Burrito, with your choice of bacon, sausage, or soyrizo, scrambled eggs, hash browns, fresh jalapenos, sharp cheddar, and green onions (salsa on the side).
+For those who prefer a pressed juice to begin their days, Undergrind Cafe has 12 varieties, ranging from the sweet smoothie-like #1 with almond milk, sea salt, vanilla, dates, and cinnamon, to the energy-boosting #4 with spinach, kale, kiwi, broccoli, green apple, cucumber, and celery.
 Plus, their sidewalk patio is perfect for when you need to switch up your work-from-home routine.

 Sky’s Gourmet Tacos